Questions About VMAP?

 If the caller’s patient is in a crisis, they will be directed to hang up, dial 9-1-1, and/or direct the patient to the nearest Emergency Department or regional crisis services.

-VMAP registered providers have access to all of VMAP’s education opportunities and regional hub services offered via the VMAP consult line.
+VMAP registered providers have access to all of VMAP’s provider education opportunities and regional hub services offered via the VMAP Line.

 Providers who have registered with VMAP will also receive regular updates on new educational opportunities and programs as VMAP continues to expand statewide.
-The intake process to access regional hub services via the consult line is also more efficient if you are already registered with VMAP.
+The intake process to access regional hub services via the VMAP Line is also more efficient if you are already registered with VMAP.

-When you reach out to the consultation line, our team will need to collect some important information about the patient before coordinating a consultation or other services.
+When you reach out to the VMAP Line, our team will need to collect some important information about the patient before coordinating a consultation or other services.
 This includes:

 • Patient information – Name, DOB, insurance type, zip code